#eye #eye

 'One_week_%_increase' = 'X1.week...increase')

-# tip = things are better handled if column names are separated by underscores
+# tip = operations are better handled if column names are separated by underscores

 Data analysis with dplyr